kmkz/BOSS.github.io/index.md

   <h2 style="font-family: 'Roboto', sans-serif; color: #b22222; font-weight: bold;">Offense 4 Defense</h2>
 </div>

-<p style="text-align: center; color: #ccc; font-size: 1.2em;">At <strong>Bourbon Offensive Security</strong>, we specialize in <strong>Offensive and Defensive Security</strong> consulting services.</p>
+<p style="text-align: center; color: #ccc; font-size: 1.2em;">At <strong>Bourbon Offensive Security</strong>, we specialize in <strong>Offensive</strong> and <strong>Defensive Security</strong> consulting services.</p>
-<p style="text-align: center; color: #ccc; font-size: 1.2em;">We combine deep technical expertise, a pragmatic approach, and a strategic mindset to help SME/SMB, administrations, and businesses strengthen their security posture in an ever-evolving threat landscape.</p>
+<p style="text-align: center; color: #ccc; font-size: 1.2em;">We combine deep technical expertise, a pragmatic approach made by more than 15 years of experience on the battlefield and a strategic offensive mindset to help SME/SMB, administrations or businesses strengthen their security posture in an ever-evolving threat landscape.</p>

 ---